ajalt/clikt/docs/parameters.md

 ## Built-In Types

-There are a number of built in types that can be applied to options and arguments.
+There are a number of built-in types that can be applied to options and arguments.

 ### Int and Long